 Learn More: Microorganisms

 Of the many microrganisms in our environment, those of most concern in water supplies include bacteria, viruses, and protozoans.
-Learn more about how they effect our drinking water below.
+Learn more about how they affect our drinking water below.

 A microorganism, or microbe, is an organism so small that it can only be seen under a microscope.
 While countless harmless – even beneficial - microorganisms exist all around us, infectious microbes can cause illness or disease.